zabellemotte/moodle-socialflow-log/README.md

 - `contrib` (like `\mod_assign\event\assessable_submitted`) for actions associated to a student activity contribution.

 The social flow takes into account the activities closing date and late date and information.
 Closing date and late date fields names are therefore necessary to define a new event:
-- moduletable: stores the name of the table where the closing or late date field are stored (often the plugin name but not always)
+- `moduletable`: stores the name of the table where the closing or late date field are stored (often the plugin name but not always)
-- hasclosingdate : takes value '0" if no closing date may be associated to this module and takes value '1' the module supports closing date
+- `hasclosingdate` : takes value '0" if no closing date may be associated to this module and takes value '1' the module supports closing date
-- closingdatefield : label of the table field storing the closing date (action may no more be proceeded after this date)
+- `closingdatefield` : label of the table field storing the closing date (action may no more be proceeded after this date)
-- haslatedate : takes value '0" if no late date may be associated to this module and takes value '1' the module supports late date
+- `haslatedate` : takes value '0" if no late date may be associated to this module and takes value '1' the module supports late date
-- closingdatefield : label of the table field storing the late date (action may still be proceeded after this date, but are noted as late)
+- `closingdatefield` : label of the table field storing the late date (action may still be proceeded after this date, but are noted as late)

 ## Activating the logstore
 After installation you need to enable the logstore plugin: